-What is the best things about being a rollerblader and living in Barceolona
+What are the best things about being a rollerblader and living in Barcelona?

 It is hard to put into words… there’s never a reason to use any kind of transport that isn’t your skates.
-It barely ever rains, there’s bike lanes everywhere, everything is on a mellow incline, you can go in any shops with skates on, it’s just incredible.
+It barely ever rains, there are bike lanes everywhere, everything is on a mellow incline, you can go to any shops with skates on, it’s just incredible.
 I can’t do aggressive as much as I used to because of my health, but even then it was the best for that.
 Definitively, Barcelona is the inline skate capital of the world.

 C/Salvador Espriu nº63 Local 74A